macca717/Overwatch/docs/config.md

 # Configuration

 The application utilizes a combination of config file loading and command line parsing for configuration.
+The web server requires an environment file (".env") located in the root directory for configuration.

 ## Command Line Flags
 ```